jfang2121/DCS211-IPO-Final-Project/README.md

 - Open the Python file in an interpreter; execute the code.
 It will:
 1. clean the IPO raw data to match with the available macroeconomic data;
 2. merge the IPO dataset with the macroeconomic dataset;
+3. generate a binary variable that takes on 1 for positive closing prices, and 0 for negative ones;
-3. transform the raw data into a panel dataset;
+4. calculate the IPO pop rates by country by month and transform the data into a monthly panel dataset by country;
-4. run regressions and generate regression tables.
+5. run regressions and generate regression tables.

 *Notes: You will need to change the file path(s) in the program to the local path your data files are in.*